cloudfoundry/route-registrar/README.md

 Dependencies are saved using the [routing-release](https://github.com/cloudfoundry/routing-release).
-Just clone the repo and set the `GOPATH` to the routing release directory.
+Just clone the repo and change directory to `src/code.cloudfoundry.org`

 ### Running tests